Hanserfaust/game-developers-base/README.md

 ### Example 4: Networking; Sending messages to a TCP server

-This is Example 3 with the addition of sending the mouse-coordinates to a server that echoes the coordinates back and displays a dot/trace on another layer.
+This is Example 3 with the addition of sending the mouse-coordinates to a server that echoes the coordinates to its console.

 This example also showcases how to use Msgpack (https://msgpack.org/) and a simple TCP socket client and server.